sidpremkumar/HNews/PrivacyPolicy/README.md

 ### Aggregated Statistics

 HNews may collect statistics about the behavior of visitors to the Service.
-For instance, HNews may monitor the most popular parts of the [URL].
 HNews may display this information publicly or provide it to others.
 However, HNews does not disclose personally-identifying information other than as described below.

 ### Protection of Certain Personally-Identifying Information